 |4.85×1017||70-87 nm||6.91 X1022||22.6-24.0|

 While there are alternative techniques to determine film thickness and composition this approach has the advantages of direct measurement of the thickness (via DB-FIB) at a particular location and elemental composition determination with excellent detection limits (via XRF) along with averaged thickness over a larger area.
 The RBS then adds the capability to measure the aerial density and ultimately provide a film density.
-This combination of techniques enables average thickness measurements and specific area measurements to be made to better understand the thickness variations in the film(s).
+This combination of techniques enables average thickness and specific area measurements to better understand the thickness variations in the film(s).

-Additional properties of thin films can be investigated with additional techniques: roughness with AFM, Stress and texture by XRD, trace contaminations with SIMS, grain structure with EBSD and surface composition with XPS or Auger Electron Spectroscopy.
+Additional properties of thin films can be investigated with other techniques: roughness with AFM, Stress and texture by XRD, trace contaminations with SIMS, grain structure with EBSD and surface composition with XPS or Auger Electron Spectroscopy.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.